Tod Inlet in Gowlland Tod Provincial Park

 The Butchart Gardens Tour Boat on Tod Inlet

 During summer months, Tod Inlet is a popular destination for boaters on Saturday nights when Butchart Gardens puts on their evening fireworks demonstration.
-If you decide to come out for this event, make sure to bring along a head lamp and better yet a full 360º visible navigation light with you as you will be paddling after dark and will be jockeying for position with a lot of other boaters.
+If you decide to come out for this event make sure to bring a head lamp, and better yet, a full 360º visible navigation light as you will be paddling back after dark and will be jockeying for position with a lot of other boaters.

 Where to Launch

-You launch from a small park at the end of Verdier Ave by the Brentwood Bay BC Ferries terminal.
+You will launch from a small park at the end of Verdier Ave by the Brentwood Bay BC Ferries terminal.
 There is a driveway here where you can stop and unload boats and equipment and there is a public washroom.
-There is a paved walkway leading down to a gravel beach for an easy launch.
+A paved walkway leads down to a gravel beach for an easy launch.
 You will have to move your vehicle and find a place on the street to park.
 Parking can be a bit of a problem as there are limited spaces.
-You can also rent kayaks, standup paddle boards and canoes from Pacifica Paddle Sports or from the Brentwood Bay Marina and leave directly from their facilities which are right on the water.
+You can also rent kayaks, standup paddle boards and canoes from Pacifica Paddle Sports or from the Brentwood Bay Marina and leave directly from their facilities, both of which are right on the water.

 Boat loading area and public washroom at Brentwood Bay, BC